Nobuyuki Inoue

 Nobuyuki Inoue (井上信行, Inoue Nobuyuki) is an independent writer at his own company, Sayonaraoyasumi.
 He previously worked as a creative director for Square and Brownie Brown.
-He first became a developer when he took a job with Square as a debugger on the Game Boy game Final Fantasy Legend II.
+He entered the video game industry when he took a job with Square as a debugger on the Game Boy game Final Fantasy Legend II.
 He began working as a scenario designer on the Super Famicom game Live a Live.
 He was also involved in games in the Mana series, including Legend of Mana.

-He left Square to work with Brownie Brown, a partnership between Brownies and Nintendo.
+He left Square to work with Brownie Brown, a wholly owned subsidiary of Nintendo.
 He continued making games in the Mana series, starting with a remake of Final Fantasy Adventure titled Sword of Mana for the Game Boy Advance.
 He went on to direct a new franchise called Magical Vacation for the Game Boy Advance, which was followed by Magical Starsign for the Nintendo DS.
 He later directed Mother 3, the long-awaited sequel to EarthBound.
-His final work at Brownie Brown before the end of the company's partnership with Nintendo was as the lead planner on Fantasy Life for the Nintendo 3DS.
+His final work at Brownie Brown was as the lead planner on Fantasy Life for the Nintendo 3DS.

-Inoue began Sayonaraoyasumi on April 2, 2012, around the time Brownie Brown's partnership with Nintendo ended in 2012 and it was split into Brownies and 1-Up Studio.
-Under this alias, he worked as a scenario writer on Triangle Strategy for the Nintendo Switch.
+Inoue began Sayonaraoyasumi Co., Ltd. on April 2, 2012.
+Under this company, he worked as a scenario writer on Triangle Strategy for the Nintendo Switch.